Endiorite/EndioriteAPI/README.md

 ## Future Updates

-- Additional endpoints for server status, world data, and more will be added soon.
+- Additional endpoints will be added soon.
 Stay tuned!

 ---